 Do you have a stash of wine corks?
-Then you have all you need to make this DIY Wine Cork Board.
+Then you have what you need to make this DIY Wine Cork Board.
 Perfect for notes, a calendar, or your favorite family photos.

-My daughter’s bosses own a small winery nearby and regularly host wine tasting events.
-They collect a lot (I mean a lot) of wine corks, and they’re always happy to share.
+My daughter’s former boss owned a small winery so she scored a bunch of wine corks from them.
 Of course my generous girl loves to share with her momma 🙂

-Mine have been in a bag in the garage for way too long.
-I’d been planning for over a year to make a Wine Cork Board with them.
-So today I want to show you how creative you can get to put some of your wine corks to good use.
+Mine have been in the garage for way too long.
+I’d planned for over a year to make a Wine Cork Board with them and finally got it done.
+So today I’ll show you how creative you can get and put some of your wine corks to good use.

 This project first appeared at Pastels and Macarons where I was invited to post as a Guest Blogger.
-I’ve updated and republished my original post to give my readers the full details for your DIY inspiration 🙂
+I’m excited that I get to give you all the details so you can make your own.

 Wine CORK BOARD SUPPLIES

 After searching through my garage for the perfect frame I decided to use part of a very outdated hat box I bought at a thrift store for $1.
 It was so ugly and I can’t believe I brought it home.